rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 ```

 If you have already built `rustc`, then you may have to execute `rm -rf build` for subsequent
 configuration changes to take effect.
+Note that `./x.py clean` will not cause a
+rebuild of LLVM, so if your configuration change affects LLVM, you will need to
+manually `rm -rf build/` before rebuilding.

 ### What is `x.py`?